-Aspirin, or acetylsalicylic acid (ASA) is a salicylate drug, and is generally used as an analgesic (something that relieves pain without producing anesthesia or loss of consciousness) for minor aches and pains, to reduce fever (an antipyretic), and also as an anti-inflammatory drug.
+Aspirin, or acetylsalicylic acid (ASA), is a common drug that is generally used as a pain reliever for minor aches and pains, to reduce fever, and also as an anti-inflammatory drug.

 Contents of this article: